smcclab/smc-course/_lectures/index.md

 hidden: true
 ---

-Here's links to the weekly "lecture" content.
-However, this isn't an in-person lecture; it's a flipped course.
+Here the weekly "lecture" content.
+However, this isn't an in-person lecture;
+it's a flipped course.
 So you need to read & watch the content each week, then submit your [weekly AV diary entry]({% link _deliverables/01-audiovisual-diary.md %}) before the [workshop]({% link _workshops/index.md %}) timeslot.